hyperledger/aries-acapy-tools/README.md

     --wallet-keys: <path to json file with wallet keys>
     ```

-#### Multiple wallet Edge Cases
+#### Multiple Wallet Edge Cases
-There is a confirmation before database gets deleted.
-You can opt out of that confirmation by including skip conformation flag.
+To delete wallets that you did not migrate, include delete indy wallets flag.
 ```
---skip-confirmation
+--delete-indy-wallets
 ```
+* Note: Items are deleted during the migration process, but the database itself is not deleted until after migration if this flag is specified.

-If you have wallets you do not want to migrate you can exclude them from the wallet keys file, and include allow missing wallet flag.
+If you are using the `mwst-as-stores` strategy and have wallets you do not want to migrate, you can do so by excluding them from the wallet keys file and including the allow missing wallet flag.

 ```
 --allow-missing-wallet
 ```

-To delete wallets that did not migrate, include delete indy wallets flag.
+* Note: If you are using the `mwst-as-stores` strategy, have included both the `--allow-missing-wallet` and `--delete-indy-wallets` flags, and there are wallets that you are not migrating, the `--delete-indy-wallets` flag will be overwritten so that no databases will be deleted.

+There is a confirmation before database gets deleted.
+You can opt out of that confirmation by including skip conformation flag.

 ```
---delete-indy-wallets
+--skip-confirmation
 ```

 ### 3. Execute the migration with configuration: